BrianAnakPintar/frosch/README.md

 Usage:
 Run `./frosch <path>`

-Q: Why the name frosch?
+### Why the name frosch?
-A: I google translated the word frog into german.
+I google translated the word frog into german.
+Yes like [Frieren names](https://en.wikipedia.org/wiki/List_of_Frieren_characters#:~:text=The%20character%20names%20are%20all%20German%20words)

 Why frogs?
 Honestly I have no clue, it sounds cool though.
 "Hopping through slides"

 This project was inspired by:
 lookatme and slides